 Seed potatoes and their progeny are maintained within the certification programme for several generations.
 The DA should establish a system for identifying each line of seed and tracing its progeny as the line is multiplied through subsequent generations and growing seasons.
 The system should identify the origin of the seed (the previous season’s harvest classification, as this is the class of seed sown) and have a process for changing the classification from the class of the seed planted to the harvested class (i.e., the origin of the planted seed may be Basic I, which is then classed as Basic II upon harvest).
 The system should record the outcome of inspections where a line is subsequently downgraded to a lower classification, or is rejected from the scheme.

 It may be appropriate to establish a 12 month period that is designated to be a “seed year” as the period during which all lines of seed will be grown, harvested, graded and made available for sale or further propagation in the following seed year.
 This has the advantage of allowing the year of production to be included in a registration or reference number without the confusion that may be caused by a production cycle spanning two calendar years (as is the case in the Southern Hemisphere countries).
 For example it may be sensible to establish a seed year that runs from early spring through to the end of the following winter.
-In countries where multiple crops can be grown within a year, or where there is continuous cropping, establishing a seed year may not be possible.
+In countries where multiple crops can be grown within a year, or where there is continuous cropping, establishing a common seed year may not be possible.
+An alternative may be to follow the financial year of each seed company.

 For small areas of seed it may be feasible to manage registrations manually (paper records) or in a spreadsheet programme.
 But with large areas of seed manual systems are difficult to maintain and are prone to errors, especially where information must be copied from one record to another, and DAs should consider establishing a database to manage seed potato registration.